ssi-dk/BPS_FBI_scripts_Clostyper/README.md

     `-- Snakefile
 ```

+## Usage
 ### First execution

 On first execution of clostyper with `clostyper -h`, a config file will be automatically created <clostyper_config.txt> under the folder <clostyper/config>.
 This file should include the paths to databases and schemes to be used with `clostyper`.
-&#9995; Important: at least, the full path to the Kraken2 db must be provided.
+ &#9997; Important: at least the full path to the Kraken2 database must be provided.

 ## Basic usage [with test data]